QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 Further coding style could also improve safety and consistency.
 For example:
 - pointers objets should be forced to be limited by default, as to avoid unecessary aliasing and increase memory safety.
-- limited types should always be referenced to by ``limited references``.
+- limited types should always be referenced to by limited references.
 - certain kind of warning on potential use after move should be turned to errrors, in particular when applied on parameter as their effect is non local.